84000/translation-memory-resources/README.md

 འདས་པ་ ཡང་ མཁྱེན །_
 ད་ལྟ ར་ བྱུང་བ་ ཡང་ མཁྱེན །_

-The preprocess script will ideally cover 70% of the segmentation and the TM editors will refine and edit the TMs based on that.
-This preprocess script follows the same segmentation rules found in the [pybo-catscript](https://github.com/Esukhia/cat-scripts), which may be used by translators to presegment any Tibetan text for use on CAT platforms like OmegaT.
+The preprocess script will ideally cover 60% of the segmentation and the TM editors will refine and edit the TMs based on that.
+As mentioned, the script follows the same segmentation rules found in the [pybo-catscript](https://github.com/Esukhia/cat-scripts), which is intended be used by translators to presegment any Tibetan text for use on CAT platforms like OmegaT.
 The hope is that this will optimize TM fuzzy matching for translators since they may use the pybo-catscript as a model for their own segmentation.

-[Currently my OmegaT tutorial does not yet explain how and why to use the pybo-catscript, but I will be adding it.
-I’ll begin updating this as soon as we finish working out the TM editor’s workflow]
+[Currently my OmegaT tutorial does not yet explain how and why to use the pybo-catscript, but I will be adding details about this soon.
+In the near future, I would like to make arrangements to have this script hosted somewhere online, so that translators may run the script on a text file through a simple upload.
+Although the pybo-catscript is already available now, it requires that translators know how to clone the repository, install Python, install pybo, and run the script].

 ## 2.A.
 English Text Generated from 84000 TEI:

-[Some more elaboration to be added here in terms of pulling the English from the TEI according to Dom’s script once I see how that process works]

-Note that before the English may be processed by the “preprocess.py” script, another script needs to be set up to generate the English .txt file for alignment using [84000’s published TEI](https://github.com/84000/data/tree/master/tei/translations).

-The output will contain the milestones, folio references, and notes contained in simple angular brackets including their relevant ids separated by spaces:
+The .txt files used for aligning the English translation are generated by the preprocess.py script from [84000’s published TEI](https://github.com/84000/data/tree/master/tei/translations) (Note there are currently two scripts being used to set up the English, contact @Celso-Scott for more details).

+The output contains milestones, folio references, and notes; the corresponding ids to the milestones and notes are stored in a .json file while the alignment is being performed in InterText, but will be re-inserted into the final TMs:

-- Milestones along with their @xml:id, e.g.:  {milestone UT22084-061-006-16}
+- Milestones are represented with $ symbol:  $1, $2, $3, etc.
-- Folio references along with their @cRef, e.g.: {ref F.143.b}.
-Note that these are to be used for the TM editor's reference, but in the finalized TM records, they will all be removed because they are already accurately located in the Tibetan-source and there may be some disparity between where they are placed in the Tibetan source and where they were placed in the English translation.
+- Folio references are represented as: F.2.b, F.3.a, F.3.b etc. (Note that these are to be used for the TM editor's reference, but in the finalized TM records, they will all be removed because they are already accurately located in the Tibetan-source and there may be some disparity between where they are placed in the Tibetan source and where they were placed in the English translation.)
-- Notes with their @index preceded by a hashtag “#” symbol, as well as their @xml:id, e.g.: {note #2 UT22084-061-006-214}
-- But it will not include the actual content of the note, the TM editors will instead reference the note section of the 84000 reading room.
+- Notes with their @index preceded by a hashtag “#” symbol: #2, #3, #4, etc. The text file does not include the actual content of the note, the TM editors will instead reference the note section of the 84000 reading room, which correspond to the index used here.

-Single line breaks should be placed at the end of each paragraph or stanza, i.e., for every instance of a &lt;/p> or &lt;/lg> found in the TEI.
+Single line breaks are placed at the end of each paragraph or stanza, i.e., for every instance of a &lt;/p> or &lt;/lg> found in the TEI.

 For example:
-> &lt;milestone UT22084-061-006-16> <ref F.143.b> Homage to the Omniscient One! &lt;milestone UT22084-061-006-17>
-Thus did I hear at one time.
-The Blessed One was dwelling on the banks of the great Nairañjanā River, together with seven thousand bodhisattvas.
-Among them were the Noble Avalokiteśvara, Vajrapāṇi, Maitreya, and Mañjuśrī, and all the great śrāvakas like Subhūti, Śāriputra, and Maudgalyāyana.
-He was circumambulated by Śakra, Brahmā, and all the protectors of the world, as well as all the kings, ministers, brahmins, and householders, and was &lt;ref F.144.a> placed in front of the assembly.
-After being presented with offerings of almsfood, he pleased his surrounding retinue with a teaching on Dharma, and encouraged, uplifted, and complimented them.
-By means of his great supernatural power, the Tathāgata and his surrounding retinue were then transported to the city of Vārāṇasī, where they stayed in the grove of the caretaker of mango trees.&lt;note #2 UT22084-061-006-214> &lt;milestone UT22084-061-006-18> At that time the earth trembled greatly,

-This exported .txt should then be placed in the import folder created by the “preprocess.py” script.
-The ids will then be stripped and saved in the “tmp” folder while the texts are being aligned in InterText.
-They will then be reinserted in the final .tmx file.
+> The Noble Great Vehicle Sūtra
+The Question of Kṣemaṅkara
+$1 [167.b] Homage to all buddhas and bodhisattvas!
+$2 Thus did I hear at one time.
+The Blessed One was staying in the Nyagrodha Park of the Śākyas, near Kapilavastu in the Śākya country, together with a great saṅgha of five hundred monks.
+At that time a Śākya youth#2 named Kṣemaṅkara set out from the city of Kapilavastu for Nyagrodha Park, where the Blessed One was staying.
+As soon as he arrived there, he touched his head to the feet of the Blessed One and sat down to one side.

+These two .txt files containing the Tibetan source and English translation may now be sent to the TM editors to create the alignments.
+TM editors, do not need to be trained to run the scripts but should be trained to focus simply on creating the alignments in InterText.

 ## 2.C.
 Scripts to Run on .TMX Files Exported from InterText:

-[Still need to see how the .TMX will be exported from InterText and configure the final form of .TMX what follows are some general principles that I am mentioning as a draft.]
+When the alignment is completed in InterText.
+The completed alignments from InterText using the "Export" command.
+This will export three .xml alignment files, additionally the alignment should be exported as a .tmx file with the "Export texts as --> TMX (stripped markup)" command.

+Both the postprocess-TMX.py and postprocess-XML.py scripts should be run on all of these files in the "post_output" folder generated by the script.
+As mentioned the script will re-insert all of the id tags for the notes, milestones, and folio references.
+Additionally the script will clean up the header and create markup for any flags created by the TM editors in InterText (see details below).

 ### Markup